Paula Sevilla Núñez

 Paula Sevilla NúñezProgram Officer

-Paula Sevilla Núñez is a Program Assistant at New York University's Center on International Cooperation, working on the Pathfinders for Peaceful, Just and Inclusive Societies program–a platform for countries that wish to lead on delivering the 2030 Agenda SDG16+ targets for peace, justice, and inclusion.
+Paula Sevilla Núñez is a Program Associate at New York University's Center on International Cooperation, working on the Pathfinders for Peaceful, Just and Inclusive Societies program–a platform for countries that wish to lead on delivering the 2030 Agenda SDG16+ targets for peace, justice, and inclusion.

 Originally from Spain and raised in Costa Rica, Paula received her Master's of Urban Planning from NYU's Robert F. Wagner School of Public Service in May 2019.
 In her work she seeks to promote peaceful and prosperous societies through inclusive urban policy.
 Prior to joining CIC, Paula worked with numerous peacebuilding and international development organizations such as the International Rescue Committee, Search for Common Ground, and MADRE, supporting programs addressing issues like inequality, migration, and youth inclusion.
 During her time at the United Nations Peacebuilding Support Office (PBSO), she formed part of the joint UNFPA-PBSO secretariat that drafted the Independent Progress Study on Youth, Peace and Security, presented to the UN Security Council in April 2018.
 She has also worked as a Research Assistant for NYU's Marron Institute of Urban Management, and was Chair of the Urban Planning Student Association at NYU.
 Paula holds a double BA in International Relations and Public Policy from New York University.